ConstantineLignos/MORSEL/README.md

 Pre-processing parameters:
 * `hyphenation`: Whether to always split words on hyphens.
-* `compounding`: Whether to split compounds at the end of learning.
+* `compounding`: Whether to split compounds at the end of learning (basic compounding).
-* `iter_compounding`: Whether to split compounds at the end of every iteration.
+* `iter_compounding`: Whether to split compounds at the end of every iteration (iterative compounding).
-* `aggr_compounding`: Whether to use the learned transforms to make transform splitting more aggressive.
+* `aggr_compounding`: Whether to use the learned transforms to make transform splitting more aggressive (aggressive compounding).

 Word/transform Inference parameters:
-* `rule_inference_conservative`: Whether to use the transforms learned to infer missing bases.
+* `rule_inference_conservative`: Whether to use the transforms learned to infer missing bases (base inference).

 Experimental features (features that appear to be implemented correctly but do not improve performance):